databio/episb-hub/README.md

 ### 1. Data provider API

 The data provider API will describe the link between a *provider* and a *hub*.
-One aspect of this will be the `provider design interface` (described below).
+One aspect of this will be the `provider design interface`.
+Discussion on this interface can be found in this issue: https://github.com/databio/episb-provider/issues/6

 ### 2. User-facing hub API